 Any Additional Benefits?

-Isometric holds are a valid tool in your arsenal for strength and/or muscle building.
-But the scope and range of their application is not limited to just muscle fibers, as they offer a variety of extra benefits that make them an ideal ancillary training method to be included in your regular workouts.
+Isometric holds are a valuable tool in your arsenal for strength or muscle building.
+But the scope and range of their application are not limited to just muscle fibers, as they offer a variety of extra benefits that make them an ideal ancillary training method to be included in your regular workouts.

-Isometrics are very safe: they can be done with just bodyweight or by simply opposing resistance to an immovable object as in overcoming isometrics, when you try to apply concentric action to a fixed obstacle.
-No weight is involved, these holds are very much joint friendly.
+Isometrics are very safe: they can be done with just bodyweight or by simply opposing an immovable object.
+In overcoming isometrics, you try to apply concentric action to a fixed obstacle.
+No weight is involved.
+These holds are very much joint-friendly.

-Instead, with yielding isometrics you try to prevent a weight, or your own bodyweight, from dropping rather than try to move it.
-With sub-maximal loads and for hypertrophy purpose, this is also a safe technique, easy on the joints, but it may require a partner for some exercises.
+Instead, with yielding isometrics, you try to prevent weight, or your body weight, from dropping rather than try to move it.
+With sub-maximal loads and for hypertrophy purposes, this is also a safe technique, easy on the joints, but it may require a partner for some exercises.

-Isometrics can be used for rehab: if you injured yourself and regular dynamic repetitions are out of questions, static holds are a proven method to restore strength or keep working out without losing mass or strength and without stressing your joints.
+Isometrics can be used for rehab: if you injured yourself and regular dynamic repetitions are out of the question, static holds are a proven method to restore strength or keep working out without losing mass or strength without stressing your joints.

-Isometrics help to better coordinate recruited muscle fibers: without the momentum and the effects of acceleration and slowing of normal, dynamic repetitions, your nervous system is forced to develop a better control over the muscle activation, with a beneficial carry over effect onto the form and quality of regular concentric/eccentric sets.
+Isometrics help coordinate better-recruited muscle fibers: without the momentum and the effects of acceleration and slowing of regular, dynamic repetitions, your nervous system is forced to develop better control over the muscle activation, with a beneficial carryover effect on the form and quality of traditional concentric/eccentric sets.

 About Alby Gonzalez

-Alby Gonzalez is a natural bodybuilder who runs his own brand Alby Gonzalez Fitness.
-He has an interesting YouTube channel were he showcases a vast range of bodybuilding workouts and tutorials and displays an impressive physique.
+Alby Gonzalez is a natural bodybuilder who runs his brand Alby Gonzalez Fitness.
+He has an interesting YouTube channel where he showcases various bodybuilding workouts and tutorials and displays an impressive physique.

-Alby Gonzalez is completely natural and it took him a long time to develop his physique, but he achieved his impressive size and strength through relentless training and dedication over time.
+Alby Gonzalez is entirely natural, and it took him a long time to develop his physique.
+Still, he achieved his impressive size and strength through relentless training and dedication over time.

-He is really a likeable guy with a motivational style who does real, down to earth talk without nonsense.
-He recalls how hard it was for him to start building muscle, putting on a measly 4 pound after the first 4 years of training.
+He is a likable guy who does real, down-to-earth talk without nonsense with a motivational style.
+He recalls how hard it was for him to start building muscle, putting on a measly 4 pounds after the first four years of training.

-Things took a turn for the better when he enrolled to become a trainer not because he wanted to be one, but simply in order to acquire the necessary training and nutritional know-how in order to build muscle and get strong.
+Things took a turn for the better when he enrolled to become a trainer, not because he wanted to be one, but to acquire the necessary training and nutritional know-how to build muscle and get strong.

-To sum up, Alby Gonzalez is a genuine guy with real life experience and knowledge on building muscle the natural way and, of course, he is living proof of the goodness of his own training methods.
+To sum up, Alby Gonzalez is a genuine guy with real-life experience and knowledge on building muscle the natural way, and, of course, he is living proof of the goodness of his training methods.